From lowland lochs to indomitable highland hills, centuries-old castles and much more

 Kinloch is a luxury family-run hotel in the beautiful surrounds of the rugged Isle of Sky in what once was a 17th-century hunting lodge.
 Found at the foot of a indomitable mountain and at the head of the tranquil waters of Loch na Da, this is truly the ideal place to escape the noise and stresses of modern life.
 Here you will find guest rooms that are individually decorated in a calming, earthy palette and textures chosen to invoke Skye’s distinctive landscape.
 Each room is decorated with unique antiques, prints and paintings, and the large Edwardian windows ensure plenty of natural light.
 Some of the rooms also have exquisite views across Loch na Dal or towards Kinloch Hill.
 Steeped in heritage – with several old portraits of the original lodge owner’s family hung in the dining room – the lodge exemplifies all the traditions of highland hospitality and your welcome here will be warmer than the many log fires lighting up every hearth.
 When you have soaked up the serenity of the atmosphere and find yourself seeking some exhilaration, there are plenty of activities to choose from to satisfy such desires.
 Fly fishing will take you on a thrilling quest for the elusive wild Scottish salmon while stalking will connect you to the roots of the property’s history as a hunting lodge.
 Wild walks take you further into the rugged landscapes beyond the estate, which call out to be explored, while a range of cookery classes provide entertainment and insight into local cuisine, all from the warmth of the lodges interior.
 After working up an appetite after any number of these activities, you’ll delight in the culinary treasures found here.
 Simply cooked local produce is generously served by award winning chef Marcello Tully, who won and maintained a Michelin star for seven years running.

 Skye’s rugged landscapes and dramatic mountain scenery are unrivalled among the islands of the West Coast.
-There are a only few roads crossing the island and its isolated position has ensured it retains a strong and proud Gaelic identity.
-There is a thriving arts and crafts tradition on the island and photographers from far and wide are attracted not only for the peaks and valleys but for the extraordinary abundance of wildlife, both on dry land and in the sea, that Skye is famous for.
+There are only a few roads crossing the island and its isolated position has ensured it retains a strong and proud Gaelic identity.
+There is a thriving art and crafts tradition on the island and photographers from far and wide are attracted not only for the peaks and valleys but for the extraordinary abundance of wildlife, both on dry land and in the sea, that Skye is famous for.

 Visit the evocative Eilean Donan Castle, perched on a small tidal island at the convergence of three sea lochs.
 Eilean Donan possesses all the qualities of a romantic castle and is one of the Highland's greatest beauties.